 As regards packaging, MATER-BI compostable resins can be used in a wide variety of applications, including bags, pouches, sealing films, cling film plus ridged pots and trays.

 Main activity field:

-- means a reduction of about 50% in CO2 emissions and of about 15% in water footprint;
+The use of biodegradable and compostable foodservice ware means a reduction of about 50% in CO2 emissions and of about 15% in water footprint.

-- the overall reduction of the potential impacts when using biodegradable mulch films instead of traditional ones, calculated as against the average Italian scenario for end-of-life plastic materials, varies from 25% up to 80%.
+In agriculture, the overall reduction of the potential impacts when using biodegradable mulch films instead of traditional ones, calculated as against the average Italian scenario for end-of-life plastic materials, varies from 25% up to 80%.

-- the use of biodegradable material eliminates all costs associated with the removal and disposal of mulch film at the end of the crop cycle.
+The use of biodegradable material eliminates all costs associated with the removal and disposal of mulch film at the end of the crop cycle.

-- can also be an option for packaging articles to help return any remaining food waste contents for composting, as opposed to landfill or incineration.
+In packaging, bioplastic materials can also be an option for packaging articles to help return any remaining food waste contents for composting, as opposed to landfill or incineration.